Categories

 • Again, AI has no innate understanding of facts, and this flaw is only countered by optional, more-costly modes (read: often not enabled by default).

 • AI was designed to appear confident.
-It can be useful to think of it as someone who just wants to impress you.
+It can be useful to think of it as someone who just wants to impress you at best, and someone who can “deny reality” (gaslight) at worst.

-• Tech companies are heavily biased and incentivised to get you to use AI.
+• Tech companies are heavily biased and incentivised to get you to use AI, seemingly at any cost.

 When using it yourself, double check the content it generates if the topic is important.